boldlink/terraform-AWS-rds/README.md

 - Well-configured IAM permissions: The module has well-configured IAM permissions for some of the features, which helps to ensure that users have the appropriate level of access to the resources they need.
 This reduces the risk of unauthorized access or misconfigured permissions, which can lead to security breaches.

 Examples available [here](./examples)

 ## Usage
 **NOTE**: These examples use the latest version of this module

 ## **Security Notice**
-The following checkov checks have been disabled for the minimum example because this intended for development environment.
-All these should be enabled in a production environment
+The following checkov checks have been disabled for the minimum example because this intended for development environment for our convenience to provide you with working examples and use then to test module functionality.
+They must be addressed on a production envuronment.

-- CKV_AWS_129: "Ensure that respective logs of Amazon Relational Database Service (Amazon RDS) are enabled"
+- CKV_TF_1 "Ensure Terraform module sources use a commit hash"

 ```hcl
 module "minimum" {